Are you looking to trade or not trade specific hours or days of the week? Then this course is for you.

 When it comes to time, accommodating to diurnal cycles causes that the same point in time is different for different countries or regions.
 When London wakes up at 7 am, in US it is still 2 am.

 But that is not all, to make things even more challenging, some regions or countries will also forward the clock one hour during Summer time while others do not, and Summer time is also different for different regions!

 Complexity does not end here, but I think you can already see the point.
 Accounting for dates and time can turn crazy anyone, but here in this course we step into it and we work with date and time while accounting for all of these issues.

-First, we create a day of the week filter, so you can restrict trading to specific days of the week.
+First, we will create a day of the week filter, so we can restrict trading to specific days of the week.
 Next, we move into the time part.
 We start with the theory and rapidly move to the code.
 Here you will learn: